canonical/ubuntu-packaging-guide/docs/explanation/development-process.rst

 Kernel Freeze
 ~~~~~~~~~~~~~

-The Kernel Freeze is a deadline for kernel updates since they require several
+The Kernel Freeze is the final date for kernel updates because they require several
 lockstep actions that must be folded into the image-building process.

 Exceptional circumstances may justify exemptions to the freeze at the